lucajung/AvoidTheLimitsDemo/README.md

 # AvoidTheLimitsDemo
-A Simple Demo to show how fast neural networks can learn how to play a game.
+A simple Demo to show how fast neural networks can learn how to play a game.

 What's the goal?
 ---